miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for dm server nav bar styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for server header nav bar styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for sessions styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for server members list styles.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for delete friend confirmation modal styles.
 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.